krahnm/LineupAnalyzer/README.md

 # Lineup Analyzer
 Lineup Analyzer is a project that explores the lineups of music festivals around the world.
-The goal is to explore how festivals book based on popularity and genre over time.
+The goal is to explore how festivals book acts based on popularity and genre over time.
 Artist popularity and genres are obtained through the Spotify for Developers API.

 ## Getting Started